Coronavirus: US begins vaccine shipments | DW | 13.12.2020

 The vaccine is being distributed based on each state's adult population.

-The BioNTech-Pfizer vaccine requires two doses that are give around three weeks apart.
+The BioNTech-Pfizer vaccine requires two doses that are given around three weeks apart.

 "It is however critical that most of the American people decide and accept to take the vaccine," Slaoui said.
 "We are very concerned by the hesitancy that we see."